Basin Park Hotel

 The hotel sits on the site of another hotel built by Captain Joseph Perry, responsible for many of the earliest hotels that sprang up along the western rail lines.
 Reportedly moving to Eureka Springs as an incurable invalid, Captain Perry found his cure at the Basin Park springs, and resolved to reside permanently beside the life-giving fountain.
 In 1881, within 100 feet of the spring, Captain Perry constructed his 4-story hotel known as The Perry House at a cost of $50,000; roughly, a million dollars in today’s money.
-A first-class hotel for the time, each of the 60 rooms had running water, the most modern furnishings, electric bells and a passenger elevator.
+A first-class hotel for the time, it boasted a passenger elevator and each of the 60 rooms had running water, the most modern furnishings and electric bells.
 The wooden structure only lasted a few years before succumbing to one of the many fires that plagued the area in 1890.

 Out of the ashes arose the Basin Park Hotel in 1905, a fireproof fortress constructed primarily from limestone and dolomite quarried in the area.
 Even more lavish than the former Perry House, it boasted 100 rooms with all the modern conveniences.
 Every room had hot and cold running water, a telephone, and electric lighting, with private baths in half the rooms, and a guest bath on every floor.
 The ground floor hosted a barbershop and drugstore, while the seventh floor provided guests fine dining, billiards, a grill, sun parlor, and a full ballroom for dancing their night away.
 After arriving through one of the two porte-cochères and checking in, a fully electric elevator provided guests with easy access from bottom to top.
 In case of another fire, iron catwalks enabled quick and easy escape to the mountainside.
 Because of this last little feature, Robert Ripley added the hotel to his collection of the curious, as the only hotel whose every floor is the ground floor.